Annals of Robotics and Automation

 The main idea for this optimization is to minimize the error.
 The objective function in this problem is defined as follows:

-(x, y, z) shows the coordinate of the tip and
+(x, y, z) shows the coordinate of the tip and is obtained by the following equation:

 The optimal parameters of the robot including length, curvature and rotation angle of each tube can be observed in Table 1.